devpks/StratisSwapContracts/StratisSwap/SellOrder/README.md

 ### Post Deployment

 After the contract is created the new contract address must be approved to spend the amount of SRC tokens specified in the `amount` parameter.
-Using Cirrus Swap UI, this will be done for you.
+Using Stratis Swap UI, this will be done for you.

 - Call the `Approve(Address newOrderContractAddress, ulong oldBalance, ulong amount)` method at the provided `address` of the SRC token to be orderd.